To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 - Free access to selected Kindle books and magazines through Prime Reading

-You can also currently get free shipping on Hello Fresh delivery boxes for a year, a year’s Deliveroo Plus Silver subscription, two tickets for £10 at ODEON cinemas (once a month, Mon-Thurs only) and access to Amazon Gaming.
+You can also currently get a year’s Deliveroo Plus Silver subscription, two tickets for £10 at ODEON cinemas (once a month, Mon-Thurs only), extra credits for Audible and discounted access to Amazon Music Unlimited and Amazon Prime Rent or Buy.

-But is the subscription worth £9 a month?
+But is the subscription worth £9/mth?
 Or £7.92 if you pay annually?
 It will almost certainly depend on the services you use.
 But for comparison:

-- A Netflix subscription starts at £5 for access to TV and movies
+- A Netflix subscription starts at £5/mth for access to TV and movies

-- An ad-free Spotify Premium account is £12 (albeit, the choice of music available is wider)
+- An ad-free Spotify Premium account is £12/mth (albeit, the choice of music available is wider)

-- Amazon charges £8 a month for a standalone 1TB of photo storage
+- Amazon charges £8/mth for a standalone 1TB of photo storage

 - Amazon deliveries can cost from £2